 The Board has established three committees, namely, the Audit Committee, Remuneration Committee and Nomination Committee for overseeing particular aspects of the Company's affairs.
-All Board committees are established with defined written terms of reference.
-These are posted on the Company's website and on the HKEx's website and are available to the Shareholders upon request.
+All Board committees are established with defined written terms of reference, which are on no less exacting terms than those set out in the CG Code.
+These are posted on the Company's website and on the HKEX's website and are available to the Shareholders upon request.
 Board committees report to the Board on their work, findings, decisions and recommendations pursuant to their respective terms of reference.